Experiment 3: Analogue to Digital Conversion

 The threshold numbers will go up in steps of \((1024 / 12)\) which is approximately 85.

-Create a new Arduino sketch and modify the programme from Listing 7: Bar Graph display with six LEDs.
+Create a new Arduino sketch and modify the program from Listing 23.2.
 When you test it, the LEDs should light progressively as the potentiometer is rotated clockwise.
 When the potentiometer is at the extreme anticlockwise position, all LEDs will be out.

 Add a sub-title “Experiment 3” to your lab diary, and include the following: